 - AMF Towson Lanes — 701 Southwick Dr.; Towson

 The Walters hosts drop-in art programs every weekend and the third weekend of each month features a special Paint Party and Walk-in Family Tours.
 All for FREE!
-Your family can also take part in the FREE Lunar New Year Celebration on February 18, where you will celebrate the Year of the Dog with art activities and traditional Lunar New Year performances by the Baltimore Chinese School, the Johns Hopkins Lion Dance Troupe, and Korean dance groups Stepping Stones and Sang Hee Ju Traditional Dance Company.
+Your family can also take part in the FREE Lunar New Year Celebration on February 10, where you will celebrate the Year of the Pig with art activities, a zodiac scavenger hunt through the Arts of Asia collection and a traditional Lunar New Year performance by the Johns Hopkins Lion Dance Troupe.

 Robinson Nature Center has an entire calendar full of winter programs geared to families (there are some just for adults, too).
-Family Fridays under the Dome in the “NatureSphere” Planetarium and First Friday Stories are just a few.
+Family Fridays under the Dome in the “NatureSphere” Planetarium and Toddler Time at the Nature Center are just a few.
 General admission to the Center is $5 for adults and $3 for ages 3-17.
 Under 3 are FREE.
 Some programs have an additional fee and pre-registration is required.

 You may also like:

 - 18 free (or cheap) things to do with kids in Baltimore